dumzy2021/data-collector/README.md

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

+## After cloning the Data collector project, run `npm install` to install all the necessary dependencies.

-## The project consist of a JSON-SERVER which was used as a mock up data.
+## The project also consists of a JSON-SERVER which was used as a mock up data.

+Run `npm install -g json-server` to install the Json - server globally.

-To start the server  `npm run server`
+To start the server run `npm run server`